Assess the quality of metagenome-assembled viral genomes.

 The versions listed above were the ones that were properly tested.
 Different versions may also work.

-Some users may wish to update the database using their own complete genomes:
+You may wish to update the dabase using your own complete genomes (optional):

 There are two ways to run CheckV: